slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Choose *yourself*.
 Choose to be independent.
 Tell *your* truth no matter what.

+What is more selfless?
+-Making sure that you are taken care of so that you can take care of others?
+-Or focusing all of your energy on others until you are burnt out, angry, and depressed?

+- Set boundaries.
+- Take care of yourself first.
+Take care of yourself and the money, love, and prosperity will follow.
+- Stand up for yourself.
+Never be afraid to stand up for yourself, your friends, or your values, because at the end of the day it is better to live a short life where you face your fears.
+- Codependent no more: How to stop controlling others and start caring for yourself.

 > *'Do not commit to anyone.' -- Robert Greene (20th law of power)*